raleel/cfi-srd-pt/_assets/(Lidded) 0010_Spells.md

 This spell creates a mouth on an item or object, which magically appears when triggered by a specific event or time appointed by the magic-user when the spell is first cast.
 This mouth will then speak whatever predefined phrase the caster chose at the time of the casting.
 This phrase must consist of no more than 25 words and are spoken by the mouth at a rate of roughly 1 word per second.
 The mouth may not speak words of power or cast spells.

 This spell may be cast upon any normally inanimate object, from a pillar or tree, to a stone wall or a chest; however, it is particularly effective when cast on a statue, as the statue itself would look as if speaking.
 It cannot be cast on any living creature with any form of Intelligence or Instinct.
 This applies to those that were formerly alive.
 When casting this spell, the magic-user determines the situation that will activate the enchantment.
 It can be designed to trigger via anything from a spoken word to the creation of any noise.
 It could be as general as 'when the next person enters this room…' to as specific as, 'when a female Cleric of Sedona comes within 10 feet of the statue at the end of the hall on a Saturday…'.
-The triggering effect cannot be something that cannot be discerned non-magically, such as an invisible creature, a creature's Alignment, skill, Class, etc. However, it could designate clothing worn.
+The triggering effect cannot be something that cannot be discerned non-magically, such as an invisible creature, a creature's Alinhamento, skill, Class, etc. However, it could designate clothing worn.
 The maximum distance that the spell can be triggered is 25 feet per Intensity.

 This spell's Duration is permanent until the enchantment is activated and then the spell ends.